SangameshPK-2003/PricingTable-CSS_Flexbox/README.md

 6) Scalability: The project is scalable, making it easy to add or modify pricing plans without compromising the layout or responsiveness.

 7) Customizable Styling: With the flexibility of Flexbox, the styling of the pricing table is easily customizable to match your brand's aesthetics or color scheme.

-*) Accessible and User-Friendly: The design prioritizes accessibility and user experience, providing an intuitive interface for users to navigate and select their preferred pricing plans.